Domain value is the price you will have to pay to purchase a name for your website. This cost can range from a couple of dollars to 6 to 7 figures.

 Website Outlook is a free tool that calls up more than twenty different metrics in order to determine the real value of your domain.

-This domain value calculator seems to be geared toward the needs of SEOs.
+As an SEO professional, I found their domain value calculator particularly useful, as it provided valuable insights into how popular SEO tools interpreted domain values.
 In any case, it gives you a lot of insight into how other popular SEO tools are interpreting the value of a domain.
 In addition to the standard metrics, it tracks:

 These metrics could give more ideas for how to monetize sites that you’re purchasing for SEO purposes.
 If you’re selling, they could provide some ideas on how to communicate the site’s worth to SEO-focused buyers.